dward2/BME547/Assignments/02_git_fundamentals_practice.md

 In this assignment, you will use some basic `git` commands to add information to a repository using feature branches.

 This assignment will be completed using GitHub Classroom.
-The Sakai announcement for this assignment will contain a URL that will allow you to access the assignment.
+The Canvas announcement for this assignment will contain a URL that will allow you to access the assignment.

 Log into your GitHub account.
-Then, visit the URL in the Sakai assignment.
+Then, visit the URL in the Canvas assignment.

 Follow the instructions and a private repository containing the name of the assignment and your GitHub ID will be created within the BME-547-Spring-2023